 - Inside Science - This Science News Service is provided through AAPT's partnership with AIP.
 Watch our home page for daily feeds and links to stories you can use in your classroom.

-- Links to additional resources - You will find posters, guidelines, videos, international physics organizations, reports, and articles to support your physics and physical science teaching.
+- Links to additional resources - You will find posters, guidelines, videos, international physics organizations, reports, and article collections and individual articles to support your physics and physical science teaching.

 Networking and Academic Development